varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^granziol]: [Granziol et al 2020](https://arxiv.org/pdf/2006.09092) *Learning Rates as a Function of Batch Size* contains a proof.
 [^Li]: [Li et al 2024](https://arxiv.org/abs/2405.14578) *Surge Phenomenon in Optimal Learning Rate and Batch Size Scaling*

-A power-law relationship ($\eta \propto B^p$) is often assumed to hold for Muon as well[^sato][^ryu], though in practice it will asymptote quickly:
+A square-root law relationship ($\eta \propto \sqrt{B}$) theoretically holds for low batch sizes in Muon as well[^sujianlin][^ryu].
+In order to validate this empirically, as well as check that it is true for adaptive muon, I conducted an experiment on Modded NanoGPT:

-[^sato]: [Sato et al 2025](https://arxiv.org/abs/2507.01598) *Convergence Bound and Critical Batch Size of Muon Optimizer*.
+[^sujianlin]: [Jianlin Su 2025](https://kexue.fm/archives/11285) *Rethinking Learning Rate and Batch Size (Part 3): Muon*
 [^ryu]: [Simo Ryu 2025](https://x.com/cloneofsimo/status/1907731069878825400) *Adam vs Shampoo vs Muon on MNIST. all follow the lr ~ sqrt(BS) law.*

 <img src="../images/Muon/validation_loss_heatmap_medium_light.png" class="theme-image-light plot" style="width: 100%; height: auto; flex-shrink: 0;">
 <img src="../images/Muon/validation_loss_heatmap_medium_dark.png" class="theme-image-dark plot" style="width: 100%; height: auto; flex-shrink: 0;">

-**Figure 2: Sweeping Adaptive Muon at a learning rate x log(batch size) grid at three different token budgets.
+**Figure 2: Sweeping Modded nanoGPT at a learning rate x log(batch size) grid at three different token budgets.
 The lowest loss per batch size is selected in red.**

 At token budgets of $\approx 134M$, $536M$, $1073M$ tokens, the optimal learning rate seems to converge around $\eta \approx 0.035$, $0.025$, and $0.015$, respectively.
 Note that $B = 4 \times 2^{14}$ does not appear to converge at the highest token budget for any of the swept learning rates.

-Below the asymptote/saturated batch size, we can approximate the value $p$ in $\eta \propto B^p$ via the log-slope of the red boxes.
-At this granularity, $p \approx 0.6-1.0$ seems approximately correct.
-Convergence to the optimal learning rate appears to be very fast for this variant of Muon.
+ The learning rate appears to increase until around $B < 32 \times 2^{14}$  tokens, though convergence appears to be faster at higher token budgets.
+In general, higher token budgets are less sensitive to differences in learning rate or learning rate: